Geraldo Rivera on Trump impeachment: ‘Everything the Democrats allege is probably true’

 “I concede everything that the Democrats allege, except the hunting of the ambassador.
 But I believe that they hounded her out of office to get her out of the way.
 I believe that probably,” Mr. Rivera added.

-Mr. Rivera also described Mr. Trump’s outreach to Ukrainian President Volodymyr Zelensky as “very necessary,” and that his effort to have Ukraine investigate White House hopeful Joseph R. Biden was “seedy.”
+Mr. Rivera also described Mr. Trump’s outreach to Ukrainian President Volodymyr Zelensky as “very unnecessary,” and that his effort to have Ukraine investigate White House hopeful Joseph R. Biden was “seedy.”

 “None of it was criminal,” Mr. Rivera continued.
 “If there was a crime, they would have spelled it out.
 I firmly believe no crime, no conviction in the impeachment trial.”